bdbehrho/XamarinFirebaseMessaging/README.md

 **NOTE:**

-It is recommend you run the following in your repository to avoid accidentally committing your Constants.cs with sensitive app keys:
+It is recommended that you run the following in your repository to avoid accidentally committing your Constants.cs with sensitive app keys:
 ```git update-index --assume-unchanged XamarinFirebaseMessaging\XamarinFirebaseMessaging\Constants.cs```

 ### Firebase Authentication Setup